How to measure and improve the digital customer experience

 At the same time as the importance of CX has been increasing, the definition of CX has also been changing.
 In particular, CX made a transformational leap in 2020 when the switch to digital was accelerated.
 With consumers reliant on online platforms to access products and services, organizations were forced to develop new channels to market, create more touchpoints with customers and seek to provide frictionless digital experiences.

-In some digitally-mature organizations there will be a dedicated leader for DX: a chief customer officer, marketing director or the CIO.
+In some digitally-mature organizations there will be a dedicated leader for it: chief experience officer, chief customer officer, head of marketing or even the CIO.